jacob-s-mason/jacob-s-mason.github.io/README.md

 # Work created by Jacob Mason to be used for great things
 This is an open portfolio.
-Any and all code in either this site or my repository can be used, copied, and enhanced by anyone who wishes to do great things.
+Any and all code in either this site or any of my repositories can be used, copied, and enhanced by anyone who wishes to do great things.

 This will mainly consist of R code since I am a statistician at heart.

-“Passion is like the lightning, it is beautiful, and it links the earth to heaven, but alas it blinds!” - H. Rider Haggard
+"Our life is fittered away by detail.
+Simplify,simplify." - Henry David Thoreau

 # Education
 MS Applied Economics and Statistics (Clemson University)